-To create a new Shape layer for editing, choose new New Shapefile Layer from the Layer menu.
-The New Vector Layer dialog will be displayed as shown in Figure 3.28.
-Choose the type of layer (point, line or polygon).
+To create a new Shape layer for editing, choose new Layer New Shapefile Layer from the Layer menu.
+The New Vector Layer dialog will be displayed as shown in Figure 4.29.
+Choose the type of layer (point, line or polygon) and the CRS (Coordinate Reference System).

-Figure 3.28.: Creating a new Shapefile layer Dialog 🛆
+Figure 4.29.: Creating a new Shapefile layer Dialog \Delta

 Note that QGIS does not yet support creation of 2.5D features (i.e. features with X,Y,Z coordinates) or measure features.
 At this time, only shapefiles can be created.
-In a future version of QGIS, creation of any OGR or PostgreSQL layer type will be supported.
+In a future version of QGIS, creation of any OGR or

+PostgreSQL layer type will be supported.

 To complete the creation of the new Shapefile layer, add the desired attributes by clicking on the Add button and specifying a name and type for the attribute.
-Only Type real , Type integer , and Type string attributes are supported.
+A first 'id' column is added as default but can be removed, if not wanted.
+Only Type real ▼, Type integer ▼, and Type string ▼ attributes are supported.
 Additionally and according to the attribute type you can also define the width and precision of the new attribute column.
 Once you are happy with the attributes, click OK and provide a name for the shapefile.
 QGIS will automatically add a .shp extension to the name you specify.
-Once the layer has been created, it will be added to the map and you can edit it in the same way as described in Section 3.5.3 above.
+Once the layer has been created, it will be added to the map and you can edit it in the same way as described in Section 4.5.3 above.